Gough Square Chambers is a small, approachable set of chambers with 27 barristers and 4 clerks which has been in existence for over 30 years.

 Gough Square Chambers can be found in the same quiet square north of Fleet Street as Dr Johnson’s house.
 It is close to the Law Courts and easily accessible by public transport.

 The practising status of individual members of chambers may be viewed on the Bar Standards Board’s register of authorised barristers.

 Equality and Diversity

 Gough Square Chambers operates an equality and diversity policy and abides by the Bar Standards Board’s Equality and Diversity Code for the Bar.
 One element of Chambers’ Equality and Diversity work involves obtaining diversity data from Members and staff.

-The latest survey of Chambers was conducted in May 2016.
+The latest survey of Chambers was conducted in December 2019.
 Participation in the survey is entirely voluntary.
-Chambers has 26 Members, 5 door tenants and 4 members of staff; in the latest survey 17 individuals submitted responses.
-A summary of the diversity data can be found in the PDF below:
+Chambers has 27 Members, 3 door tenants and 5 members of staff; in the latest survey 17 individuals submitted responses.